jamesboot/cobaltSeq/README.md

 ## extract_reads_by_barcode.py

 ### Overview:
-The script will go through the paired `fastq` files (R1 & R2) and extract reads containing the all the gRNA barcodes,  supplied in `<barcodes.csv>`, and save reads to individual files for each gRNA.
-It will also extract and count occurences of the random 30nt barcode that immediately follows the gRNA barcode. the random barcode must start and end with `GC`, and also contain `TA` at positions 7 and 21, and another `GC` at position 14.
-Output files will be pre-appended with the barcode/sgRNA name.
+The script will go through the paired `fastq` files (R1 & R2) and extract reads containing the all the gRNA barcodes,  supplied in `<barcodes.csv>`, and save reads to individual files for each gRNA. gRNA barcodes must be an exact match.

+It will also extract and count occurences of the random 30nt barcode that immediately follows the gRNA barcode.
+The random barcode must start and end with `GC`, and also contain `TA` at positions 7 and 21, and another `GC` at position 14.
+Output files will be pre-appended with the barcode/gRNA name.

+The script will also report the number of total reads, valid gRNA barcodes, random barcodes that do not meet the sequence criteria and random barcodes that are too short.

 NOTE: input files must be the full absolute path to the file, the script makes assumptions on NEMO directory structure.